trivialTZ/Lsst-Twilight-SNe/notebook/README.md

 - **Science constraints**: target altitude, Moon separation (scaled by Moon altitude/phase), twilight sky brightness, and typical post-discovery visibility windows by SN type.
 - **Engineering constraints**: slew and settle times, readout, filter-change overheads, carousel capacity, and per-window time caps.
-- **Strategy**: hybrid priority scheme ("quick color → escalate" or light-curve depth), batching by the first filter with a dynamic batch order (filters with more first‑filter demand go first; palette provides tie‑breaks), and greedy routing to minimize combined slew and filter-change cost.
+- **Strategy**: hybrid priority scheme ("quick color → escalate" or light-curve depth) paired with a guard-aware dynamic program over `(SN, filter)` pairs.
+The DP allocates visits across filters while charging the 120 s carousel swap cost; execution inside each batch still uses the score-density / slew heuristic to pick individual targets.
 - **Guard spacing**: a minimum inter-exposure spacing of 15 s is enforced.
 Readout overlaps with slewing, so the natural inter-visit gap is max(slew, readout) + cross-filter-change.
 If natural overheads are shorter, idle guard time is inserted before the next exposure.
 Guard time is accounted for prior to window cap checks and reported in per-row and per-window summaries.

 ### Cadence constraint (per-filter)